Woman with HIV files lawsuit after claiming she was refused service at Aventura Massage Envy

 Tramel said when the woman returned 10 minutes later, she told her, 'We will not be able to provide you with a service because you need a doctor's consent.' "

-Tramel told Local 10 that she had a massage a month previous to her visit to Masssage Envy at the spa at Fontainbleau Hotel Miami.
+Tramel told Local 10 News that she had a massage a month previous to her visit to Masssage Envy at the spa at the Fontainbleau.
 Her medical history had never been an issue.
-She says she is symptom-free.
+She said she is symptom-free.

 Attorney Courtney Cunningham is representing Tramel in a lawsuit filed against the owners of the franchise.